 You might loathe the idea of spending more money on a cruise when you already dropped a large sum just to get on the ship.
 But some of those $25 or $30 per person specialty restaurants are amazing.
 They are great for special occasions too, like birthdays or anniversaries.
 Just keep in mind that you will probably spend a good 90 minutes to 2 hours for dinner, but the food and service should be excellent.

 Tip #5: Raid those late night buffets and cafes

 Most first time cruisers are totally unaware of all the delightful food that is available 24/7.
 Most ships have a late night buffet that is full of wonderful desserts, pastries, and other foods.
-Sometimes this is in a different part of the ship from the normal buffets.
+Sometimes this is in a different part of the ship from the normal buffet.
 You can also find some cafes and pizza shops that allow you to get away from the large crowds at supper time but also are available at all kinds of odd hours so you can always find something great to eat.
-On a family cruise, my brothers and I were able to raid a late night buffet full of cheesecakes and other desserts while watching a finals basketball game in the sports bar.
+On a family cruise, my brothers and I were able to raid a late night buffet full of cheesecakes and other desserts while watching a NBA Finals basketball game in the sports bar.
 Doesn’t get much better than that.

 Tip #6: Don’t get too amped up about room service